-3. Project Organization

 When organizing the structure of your project start with the customers.
 Describe who they are and how they will use the deliverables from your project.
 These customers can be individuals, but they can also be groups.
-Remember, the success of the project is dependant on the deliverables matching the requirements of the customers.
+Remember, the success of the project is dependent on the deliverables matching the requirements of the customers.
 Make a table to collect this information.

 Stakeholders have to be considered in this section, as well.
 List those people who are in or out of the project, but have a key interest.
 These can include company executives, legislative bodies and regulatory bodies.
 Create a table with stakeholders in one column and why they are interested in the project in another.
 You can use our stakeholder map template to help you with this.

 Now you want to define the roles in the project.
 What are the various people needed to take on the project?
 They may include a sponsor, review group, manager, team member, et al. Again, you want to collect this information in a table, with columns for: role, organization, resource name, assignment status and assignment date.
 If your project is larger, however, only list the key roles.

 What are the responsibilities of the project?
 That’s the next item to note.
 For each role listed, you now have to define a full set of responsibilities, performance criteria and the skills required.
 You want to attach a job description as well.

-New text: